Obarun/66/doc/66-boot.md

 - `rc.init.container` : this file replace the `rc.init` when a boot inside a container is asked.
 It has the same behavior than the `rc.init` file.
 However, this file is especially designed to be used for a boot inside a container.
 It allow to easily define a command(see comment on that file) to launch inside the container and to retrieve the exit code of that command.

-- `rc.shutdown` : this file is called at shudown when the administrator requests the `halt`, `poweroff` or `reboot` command.
+- `rc.shutdown` : this file is called at shutdown when the administrator requests the `halt`, `poweroff` or `reboot` command.
 It invokes a single command:

     * `66 -v${VERBOSITY} -l ${LIVE} tree stop -f ${TREE}` to bring down all *services* for all *trees* marked as enabled.